-The doctor asks about your child’s symptoms and health history.
+The healthcare provider asks about your child’s symptoms and health history.

 A physical exam is performed on your child.
-The doctor will check the nodes in the neck, behind the ears, under the arms, and in the groin.
+The healthcare provider will check the nodes in the neck, behind the ears, under the arms, and in the groin.
 These nodes can often be felt from outside the body when they are swollen.
-If an infection is suspected, the doctor may order more tests as needed.
+If an infection is suspected, the healthcare provider may order more tests as needed.

 Treatment for swollen lymph nodes depends on the underlying cause.
 In most cases, no treatment is needed at all.

-Medication can be prescribed by the doctor to treat an infection.
-Your child should take ALL of the medication, even if he or she starts feeling better.
+Medicine can be prescribed by the healthcare provider to treat an infection.
+Your child should take all of the medicine, even if he or she starts feeling better.